nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 4a1.
 PlanIT displays task already done message.

       Use case ends.

+#### **Use case: Postpone task's date**

+**MSS**
+1. User <u>adds a task</u> to the list.
+2. User <u>adds a duration</u> to the task.
+3. User enters command to snooze the task.
+4. PlanIT updates Task in the model with Date postponed by the specified amount.
+5. PlanIT displays snoozeCommand success message.

+   Use case ends.

+**Extensions**
+* 3a.
+The number of days to postpone the task is more than 365
+    * 4a1.
+PlanIT displays snoozeCommand error message.

+      Use case ends.

 #### **Use case: Counting down to a task's date**

 **MSS**